 Which ninja characteristic are you still working on the most?

 Mindfulness & Human, not Superhero – maybe not in that order!

-Which five apps could you not live without?
+Name five apps you could not live without.

 I am not a gadget girl but I like:

 - LinkedIn to keep up to date on topics that interest me;